falconrr/falconrr.github.io/research.md

 subtitle:
 ---

+***Current Projects***
+Applying my research in sociolinguistics, second language acquisition, and computational linguistics, I am currently developing a cutting-edge program, SEÑAL, that analyzes L2 Spanish compositions.
+SEÑAL is comprised of several Natural Language Processing (NLP) components, namely a syntactic and lexical analyzer, a spelling and grammar checker, a text classifier of L2 proficiency, and a machine translation detection system.
+The program has a patent pending, and it is expected to be deployed as a free web application during Spring 2022.

+Currently, I am in the process of submitting an annotated corpus of Islander Creole to AILLA, the Archive of the Indigenous Languages of Latin America.
+The documentation of Raizal Creole entails the development of natural language parsers and part-of-speech taggers and opens the path for the creation of NLP tools for Caribbean indigenous languages.

+In addition, dialectal variation in the Valle de Aburra, Colombia, constitutes another major area of my research.
+Data collected on the production and perception of competing second-person singular forms of address (2PS) unveil patterns of variable use and preference of voseo across inhabitants of the Valle de Aburra based on age and sex.
+Specifically, my research has revealed previously undocumented syntactic and lexical patterns of 2PS usage in this variety using NLP tools.
+Future work will include data collected in the Spanish of Valparaiso, Chile, and the comparative analysis of 2PS in Medellin and Valparaiso.

 ***Peer-Reviewed Articles***
 2. Restrepo Ramos, F. (Forthcoming).
 Writing to increase complexity: Spanish L2 learners' complexity gains in a college composition class. <em>Hispania: Special Edition on Digital Humanities.</em>